Gyrkora/fourth-assignment-Brainnest/README.md

 # fourth-assignment-Brainnest
-Fourth assignment for the frontend training course of Brainnest
+Fourth assignment for the frontend training course of Brainnest - Calculator